johnmcswain/mgt3745-hw3-template/README.md

 ## How to Run

+Create your repository from the instructor's HW3 template and name it `mgt3745-hw3`.
+The supplied app is a starter; adapt it to one feature from your own specification.
 This project runs inside a GitHub Codespace.
 No local install.

-1. On the repository page, click **Code → Codespaces → Create codespace on main**.
-First boot takes about a minute.
+1. On your repository page, click **Code → Codespaces → Create codespace on main**.
+Wait for setup to finish; first-boot time varies.
-2. In the file explorer, right-click `index.html` and choose **Open with Live Server**.
+2. Keep the supplied `.devcontainer/devcontainer.json`.
+It configures Live Server installation and port 5500 forwarding.
+Once the extension is ready, right-click `index.html` and choose **Open with Live Server**, or use **Go Live**.
-3. A browser tab opens automatically at the forwarded port (`https://…-5500.app.github.dev`).
-If it does not, open the **Ports** tab in the terminal panel and click the globe icon next to port 5500.
+3. If a browser tab does not open, use the **Ports** tab to open port 5500.
+Keep its visibility **Private**.
-4. Edit any file; Live Server reloads the page on save.
+4. With Live Server running, save your edits to reload the page.

-If the **Open with Live Server** command is unavailable, run `node scripts/serve.mjs`, open port 5500 from the Ports tab
+If Live Server is unavailable, run `node scripts/serve.mjs` in the terminal, then open port 5500 from the Ports tab.
+Refresh the browser after edits when using this fallback; stop it with **Ctrl+C**.
+Run only one server on port 5500 at a time.
+The fallback also works locally with Node 22 or later.
+Serve over HTTP rather than opening `index.html` through `file://`.

 <!-- The .devcontainer folder installs Live Server automatically.
 If the right-click option
      is missing, wait for the extension to finish installing (bottom-left status bar), or run